Here

 vessels that provide the “red” coloring of the

-mucosa, often misleading the
+mucosa, often misleading the medico.

-next course of investigation may also prove
+investigation may also prove ineffective as vocal

-ineffective as vocal abnormality is checked by
+abnormality is checked by visual abnormalities

-visual abnormalities appearing on the voice box or
+appearing on the voice box or the larynx - a

-the larynx – a method far from being perfect.
+method far from being perfect.
+Although the

-so hoarseness may persist even after the expensive
+hoarseness may persist even after the expensive

 ‘treatment’.